 The passing of a loved one can leave you feeling confused, burdened, and overwhelmed with what steps to take next.
 Remember that you are not alone.
 The staff at Grieco Funeral Homes is available 24 hours a day, seven days a week, 365 days a year to not only provide assistance and help guide you through this very difficult time, but also to help coordinate all of the details.

 Below is a general list of tasks and responsibilities you can expect to deal with when a loved one passes.

 1 Notify the funeral home

 After a death has occurred, notify Grieco Funeral Homes by calling 866-354-1583 or any of our locations.
 We will then set an appointment time for you to come to the funeral home and complete the details of the funeral arrangement.
 You will be asked to bring in some items and information that will be necessary to complete the arrangement.
-See the Funeral Arrangement Guide for what information we'll need.

 These items will include:

 - Social security number of the deceased

 - The deceased's birth date as well as city and state of birth

 - The deceased's parents' names, including mother's maiden name